Eva-Kuk/unique-wings/TESTING.md

 1. ERROR: IntegrityError at/accounts/login/ unique constrant failed:profiles.user_id showed while registering new user and trying to sign in
 ![integrity error](wireframes/testing/integrity-error.png)
     SOLVING BY:
-    - Checking for cod differences in diffchecker (came out correct) ,
+    - Checking for code differences in diffchecker (came out correct) ,
     - Created a new superuser (still left with the same error),
     - Deleted the db.sqlite3 file in workspace, make and run migrations, loaded my fixtures for categories.json and product.json, then created a new superuser (still didn't work)
     - Checked all related files and the issue was forgotten undo uncommited lines in models.py